KxSystems/docs/docs/cloud/gcpm/architecture.md

 Historical databases (HDB) are used for user queries.
 In most cases the I/O dominates execution times.
 If the box has large memory and OS-level caching reduces I/O operations efficiently, then CPU performance will directly impact execution times.

-## Locality, latency and resilience

-The standard tick set-up on premises requires the components to be placed on the same server.
-The tickerplant (TP) and realtime database (RDB) are linked via the TP log file and the RDB and historical database (HDB) are bound due to RDB EOD splaying.
-Customized kdb+tick release this constraint in order to improve resilience.
-One motivation could be to avoid HDB queries impacting data capture in TP.
-You can set up an HDB writer on the HDB box and RDB can send its tables via IPC at midnight and delegate the I/O work together with the sorting and attribute handling.

-The feed handlers are recommended to be placed outside the TP box on another VM between TP and data feed.
-This way malfunctioning of the feed handler has a smaller impact on TP stability.

 ## VM Maintenance, live migration

 Virtual machines run on real physical machines.
 Occasionally physical machines suffer hardware failures.
 Google developed a suite of monitoring tools to detect hardware failure as early as possible.
 If the physical server is considered unreliable then the VM is moved to a healthy server.
 In most cases, the migration is unnoticed in Google Cloud, in contrast to to an on-premise solution where DevOps are involved and it takes time to replace the server.
 Improving business continuity is a huge value for all domains.

 Even Google Cloud cannot break the laws of physics.
-Thes migration step takes some time: data must be transferred over the network.
+The migration step takes some time: data must be transferred over the network.
 The more memory you have, the longer it takes to migrate the VM.
 VMs that run the RDB are likely to have the largest memory.
 During migration, client queries are not ignored but delayed a bit.
 The connections are not dropped, the queries go into a buffer temporarily, and are executed after the migration.

 VM migration is not triggered solely by hardware failure.
 Google needs to perform maintenance that is integral to keeping infrastructure protected and reliable.
-Maintenance events are logged in Stackdriver and you can receive advance notice by monitoring the `/computeMetadata/v1/instance/maintenance-event metadata` value.
+The maintenance includes host OS and BIOS upgrades, security or compliance requirements, etc. Maintenance events are logged in Stackdriver and you can receive advance notice by monitoring value

+`/computeMetadata/v1/instance/maintenance-event metadata`

 Furthermore, Google provides `gcloud` command `compute instances simulate-maintenance-event` to simulate a maintenance event.
 You can use this function to measure the impact of live migration and provide an SLA for the kdb+tick.
+You can also instruct Google Cloud to avoid live migration during maintenance.
+The alternative is stopping the instance before live migration, and starting it up once the maintenance finished.
+For kdb+tick this is probably not the policy you need, since you need to provide continuous service.

+## Locality, latency and resilience

+The standard tick setup on premises requires the components to be placed on the same server.
+The tickerplant (TP) and realtime database (RDB) are linked via the TP log file and the RDB and historical database (HDB) are bound due to RDB EOD splaying.
+Customized kdb+tick release this constraint in order to improve resilience.
+One motivation could be to avoid HDB queries impacting data capture in TP.
+You can set up an HDB writer on the HDB box and RDB can send its tables via IPC at midnight and delegate the I/O work together with the sorting and attribute handling.

+We recommend placing the fhe feedhandlers outside the TP box, on another VM between TP and data feed.
+This way any feedhandler malfunctions have a smaller impact on TP stability.

+### Sole-tenant nodes

+Physical servers may run multiple VMs that may belong to different organizations.
+Sole-tenancy lets you have exclusive access to the physical server that is dedicated to hosting only your project’s VMs.
+Having this level of isolation is useful in performance-sensitive, business-critical applications or to meet security or compliance requirements.

+Another advantage of sole-tenant nodes is that you can define a maintenance window.
+This is particularly useful in business domains (e.g. exchanges that close for the weekend) where the data flow is not continuous.

 ## Recovery